James Wright (historian): Key publications

 An American historian, Wright was the author or editor of six books.
-His most recent book, "Enduring Vietnam: An American Generation and Its War", published by St. Martin's Press was released April 2017.
+His most recent book, Enduring Vietnam: An American Generation and Its War, published by St. Martin's Press was released April 2017.

 Those Who Have Borne the Battle: A History of America’s Wars and Those Who Fought Them, published by Public Affairs Press, was introduced in April 2012 at a Washington event hosted by the Center for a New American Security.
-In the book, he provides a historical overview of American views of wars and those who have fought them, from the American Revolution to the current wars, and shares some of his own experiences and insights.
-The book has received wide critical acclaim, and was selected by the New York Times Book Review for an "Editors' Choice" recommendation.
+In the book, Wright provides a historical overview of American views of wars and those who have fought them, from the American Revolution to the current wars, and shares some of his own experiences and insights.
+The book received wide critical acclaim, and was selected by the New York Times Book Review for an "Editors' Choice" recommendation.

-Forever New: The Speeches of James Wright, President of Dartmouth College, 1998-2009, edited by Sheila Culbert, was published by UPNE (University Press of New England, 2012).
+Forever New: The Speeches of James Wright, President of Dartmouth College, 1998–2009, edited by Sheila Culbert, was published by UPNE (University Press of New England, 2012).

-The early books he authored or edited are: The Galena Lead District: Federal Policy and Practices, 1824-1847 (1966); The West of the American People (1970); The Politics of Populism: Dissent in Colorado (1974); The Great Plains Experience: Readings in the History of a Region (1978); and The Progressive Yankees: Republican Reformers in New Hampshire (1987).
+The early books he authored or edited included The Galena Lead District: Federal Policy and Practices, 1824–1847 (1966); The West of the American People (1970); The Politics of Populism: Dissent in Colorado (1974); The Great Plains Experience: Readings in the History of a Region (1978); and The Progressive Yankees: Republican Reformers in New Hampshire (1987).